Necromancer (video game): The Vaults

 Every tree that survives the first level becomes Illuminar's ally in the second: The Vaults.
 Here the player enters a five-level side-view map of a crypt filled with spider eggs.
-Using the wisp, the player selects trees and moves them over the coffins where their roots grow into the roof of the coffins and eventually break through to crush the eggs lying below.
-If they take too long, the spider will hatch and attack the trees until the wisp kills them.
-Periodically the Hands of Fate descend from the roof, picking up anything below them and sometimes dropping prizes.
+Using the wisp, the player selects trees and moves them over the coffins where their roots grow into the roof of them and eventually break through to crush the eggs below.
+If they take too long, spiders will hatch and attack the trees until the wisp kills them.
+Occasionally the Hands of Fate descend from the roof, picking up anything below them and sometimes dropping prizes.

 The player must move through the vaults while all of this takes place, capturing question-mark prizes in order to extend ladders needed to reach lower levels.
 On this level, moving the joystick normally moves Illuminar, but holding down the fire button freezes him in place and moves the wisp instead.

 The Graveyard

 The final confrontation between Illuminar and Tetragorn takes place in a graveyard.
-Gravestones appear that must be destroyed by walking over them in order to prevent Tetragorn from appearing.
-When he does—and there are always enough gravestones to ensure this—he shoots off trails of fire that injure Illuminar as he moves about.
-Any spider eggs that were not destroyed in the vaults also turn into spiders that attack Illuminar.
+Gravestones appear that must be destroyed by walking over them in order to prevent Tetragorn from emerging.
+When he does, (there are always enough gravestones to ensure this) he shoots trails of fire that injure Illuminar as he moves about.
+Any spider eggs that were not destroyed in the vaults also turn into spiders which attack Illuminar.
 The wisp can be used to banish either enemy, although while it is in use, Illuminar remains fixed in place.

-Each hit by any enemy on Illuminar reduces his power and eventually kills him, although the periodic appearance of small rings of power will improve his life power again.
+Each hit by any enemy on Illuminar reduces his power and eventually kills him, although the occasional appearance of small rings of power will improve his life force again.

 Reception

 Hosea Battles Jr reviewed the game for Computer Gaming World and stated that "This is definitely one of the best games in the Synapse line for the Atari.
 Even the best arcader will have a difficult time defeating the wizard and reaching level five of Act Three."

 Necromancer was noted for its oddball concepts and frenetic gameplay.
 A Creative Computing review claimed it "is one of the strangest, yet most imaginative, games I have ever played on the Atari computer", and "Necromancer is well-conceived and beautifully implemented.
-The sound and graphics are out of this world."
+The sound and graphics are out of this world".
+Agreeing on its strangeness, InfoWorld's Essential Guide to Atari Computers cited it as a "winner".
 Brian Bagnall considered it one of William's most notable releases on the Atari, among a notable career.
 Reviewers continued to pour on the praise even decades later, and it remains a common fixture of articles on retrogaming.